linode/terraform-provider-linode/website/docs/r/instance_config.html.md

 ## Import

-Instance Configs can be imported using the `instance_id` followed by the Instance Config `id` separated by a comma, e.g.
+Instance Configs can be imported using the `linode_id` followed by the Instance Config `id` separated by a comma, e.g.

 ```sh
 terraform import linode_instance_config.my-config 1234567,7654321